 2. Has not used maximal effort during the entire forced expiration,

-4. Has coughed or closed his glottis,
+4. Has coughed in the first second or closed the glottis,

-5. Has an obstructed mouthpiece or a leak around the mouthpiece (obstruction due to tongue being placed in front of mouthpiece, false teeth falling in front of mouthpiece, etc.)
+5. Has an obstructed mouthpiece or a leak around the mouthpiece (obstruction due to tongue being placed in front of mouthpiece, false teeth falling in front of mouthpiece, etc.),

 III.
 INTERPRETATION OF SPIROGRAM